-Bottom Line: For most guitarists, buying a Tube Screamer is more of a matter of when, not if.
-It’s an iconic pedal for a reason - it has been used on stages around the world and countless recordings.
+Bottom Line: The Tube Screamer is an iconic pedal for a reason - it has been used on stages around the world and countless recordings.
 Whether you should spring for one or not kind of depends on your existing "dirt" section of your pedalboard.
 If you don’t already have any overdrive or distortion pedals, we hesitate recommending the Tube Screamer as your first one.
 For that, we prefer the versatility of a Fulltone OCD.
-If you’re a classic rock or blues player, and you either have a good distortion channel on your amp, or you already own an overdrive pedal, then we cannot recommend the Ibanez TS9 Tube Screamer enough.
+If you’re a classic rock or blues player, and you either have a good distortion channel on your amp, or you already own distortion pedal, then we cannot recommend the Ibanez TS9 Tube Screamer enough.

 Boss BD-2 Blues Driver

 Despite its name, the Boss BD-2 Blues Driver works for far more than just blues.
 It's often mentioned in the same breath as the Ibanez TS9 Tube Screamer, which is high praise.
 Considering how legendary the Tube Screamer is, that’s pretty high praise.
 Artists like John Mayer and Billie Joe Armstrong of Green Day have used this pedal in their live setups (John Mayer used one that was Keeley-modded).
 Let’s find out why.